Seraphli/story_writer_repo/Paper/Deep Residual Learning for Image Recognition.md

 Benefit of their method

 Identity shortcut connections add neither extra parameter nor computational complexity.
 The entire network can still be trained end-to-end by SGD with backpropagation, and can be easily implemented using common libraries (e.g., Caffe [19]) without modifying the solvers.

+How they do it

+1. assume all function can be approximated using multiple nonlinear layers.
+2. instead of using one layer to output hidden layer result H(x), they use multiple layers to represent a hidden layer
+3. there is a residual between hidden layer output H(x) and input x
+4. use F(x) to represent H(x)-x, which F(x) is approximated by multiple nonlinear layers
+5.